Cutoff for the mixing time of the Facilitated Exclusion Process: Introduction

 The use of mappings to study the FEP is not novel.
 We recall the mapping to a zero-range process \cite{basu_activeabsorbing-state_2009, blondel_hydrodynamic_2020}, the interpretation of the ergodic FEP as an exclusion process with objects of size 2 \cite{gabel_facilitated_2010, ayre_mixing_2024}, more recently a lattice path representation \cite{ayre_mixing_2024}, and a mapping to a SSEP with traps \cite{erignoux_cutoff_2024} which is the particle system version of the latter.
-These processes are more convenient to study than the FEP, indeed the zero-range process and the SSEP with traps are attractive.
+These processes are more convenient to study than the FEP, mainly because the zero-range process and the SSEP with traps are attractive.
 The novelty of our mapping is that it is bijective.
 Let us emphasize that our mapping, besides being a key tool for the study of the mixing time, has other interesting consequences.
-For instance, the position of a tagged particle in the ergodic FEP can be exactly coupled to the current through the origin in an associated SSEP.
+For instance, by Corollary \ref{cor:mapc}, the position of a tagged particle in the ergodic FEP can be exactly coupled to the current through the origin in an associated SSEP.
 More generally, the position of a tagged particle in the FEP can be deterministically mapped to the current through the origin of a SSEP with traps.
-This mapping would still be valid by changing jump rates, and could be extended to the case of the full integer line and perhaps the closed segment.
+This mapping remains valid by changing jump rates (for example in the asymmetric setting), and can also be defined on the full integer line, so we expect our method to be useful for studying the FEP in broader settings.
+However, as for the mappings mentioned above, it would be more difficult to do this construction in a non-conservative setting (e.g. a FEP in contact with reservoirs \cite{da_cunha_hydrodynamic_2024}).